ddeutils/dagtool/docs/designed.md

 1. DAG Factory Code will store at `__init__.py`
 2. DAG template will store at `dag_{ name }.yml`
 3. Business logic store in assets store of each DAG at `assets/`
+4. Binary file that cannot pass directly to Airflow Operator will store at `sync/`
-4. Dynamic environment and resource variables will store at `variables.yml`
+5. Dynamic environment and resource variables will store at `variables.yml`

 **Other Components**: